 Definitely need a referral.
 In US need transition of care for MU (includes referrals and hospital discharges), vs. elsewhere when transfer of care would be used.

 The referral resources will not include all of the clinical information, just the elements related to the referral itself.
+In community and social services referral, the contents are usually much more extensive.

 Can systems differentiate between a referral or transfer of care?
 If not, use one resource.
 If they can it is possible to split.

 Can use the Order resource (a work flow resource) with other resources such as “Consult”.
 Does a referral function like an order?
 This is a request to another entity to address a specific problem or to transfer care.
 Is the referral the request and the transfer the actual event of accepting care.
 In practice the referral forms the structure for the transfer of care.
 A conclusion of the referral is a discharge of care.
 In both cases there has to be a request to hand over care.
 In a referral – the information is sent with a request.
 In a transfer the request occurs and is confirmed prior to sending the clinical data.